hoooknew/pancake-spotify-player/README.md

 - [x] handle `APITooManyRequestsException`
 - [x] add theming and a dark theme
-  - [ ] sync theme to the windows default
+  - [ ] add option to sync theme to the windows default
 - [x] reduce requested permission scope to a minimum.